-The Picture Interest Career Survey, 2nd Edition (PICS-2)l is a brief, essentially language-free, self-report vocational interest inventory based on the widely used RIASEC occupational coding system (Holland, 1959, 1992) and the people, data, things, ideas interest categories and work tasks defined by Prediger (1982).
+The Picture Interest Career Survey, 3rd Edition (PICS-3)1, is a brief, essentially language-free self-report vocational interest inventory based on the widely used RIASEC occupational coding system (Holland, 1959, 1992) and the people, data, things, ideas interest categories and work tasks defined by Prediger (1982).

-The original PICS was designed and developed for use with individuals from a wide age range (10 to 65 years), and for individuals representing a wide range of ability levels.
-The PICS-2 fits these same parameters.
-The PICS-2 is especially suitable for non-readers, struggling readers, and non-English-speaking individuals, as well as individuals for whom English is a second language.
+The original PICS was designed and developed for use with individuals representing a broad age range (10 to 65 years), and for individuals representing a wide range of ability levels.
+PICS-3 fits these same parameters.
+The PICS-3 is especially suitable for special needs individuals, non-readers, struggling readers, and non-English-speaking individuals, as well as individuals for whom English is a second language.
 The pictures can also be described to the visually impaired.